donald-stolz/42-SV-dstolz/init/SYSTEM.md

 1. In what file can you find the installed version of your Debian?
+Define: Debian.

 ```
+/etc/debian_version
 ```

-2. What command can you use to rename your system?
+2. ?What command can you use to rename your system?

 ```
+hostname "new_name"
 ```

-3. What file has to be modified to make it permanent?
+3. ?What file has to be modified to make it permanent?

 ```
+/etc/hostname
 ```

 4. What command gives you the time since your system was last booted?

 ```
+uptime
 ```

 5. Name the command that determines the state of the SSH service.

 ```
+launchctl list | grep ssh
 ```

 6. Name the command that reboots the SSH service.

 ```
+launchctl start com.openssh.ssh-agent
 ```

 7. Figure out the PID of the SSHD service.